 What are the signs of a failing tooth?

 Signs of a failing tooth can include persistent tooth pain or sensitivity, especially when eating hot, cold, or sweet foods.
 You may also experience swelling or redness in the gum tissue around the tooth.
-A loose or wobbly tooth is another sign that the tooth may be failing; this could suggest damage to the supporting bone structure.
+A loose or wobbly tooth is another sign that the tooth may be failing.
+This could suggest damage to the supporting healthy bone structure.

 Additionally, if you have persistent bad breath, this could be a sign of a failing tooth.
 If you experience any of these symptoms, you should consult your dentist for an evaluation.